TX Guide

 4. Photograph belongings after move-in for claims proof

-Waiting until a Gulf storm enters the cone leaves you in a waiting period — NFIP policies often have 30-day effective delays except around new purchases.
+Waiting until a Gulf storm enters the cone leaves you in a waiting period — NFIP policies often have a 30-day effective delay except around new purchases tied to a mortgage closing (renters rarely get that exception).

 Hurricanes vs daily thunderstorms